Boris Avrukh: Chess career

 He won individual gold medal at Elista 1998 and bronze medal at Turin 2006.
 He won a team silver medal at Dresden 2008.

-In 1999, he tied for 5-6th with Alexander Huzman in Tel Aviv (Boris Gelfand, Ilia Smirin, and Lev Psakhis won).
+In 1999, he tied for 5–6th with Alexander Huzman in Tel Aviv (Boris Gelfand, Ilia Smirin, and Lev Psakhis won).
 In 2000, he tied for 1st-2nd with Huzman in Biel and took 6th in Haifa (Wydra Tournament; Viswanathan Anand won).
 In 2001, he won in Biel.
-In 2004, he tied for 8-9th in Beer Sheva Rapid (Viktor Korchnoi won).
+In 2004, he tied for 8–9th in Beer Sheva Rapid (Viktor Korchnoi won).
 In 2009 he tied for first with Alexander Areshchenko in the Zurich Jubilee Open tournament.

 Avrukh has twice won the Israeli Chess Championship; in 2000 (tied with Alik Gershon) and 2008.
 He took part in the FIDE World Chess Championship 2002, but was knocked out in the first round by Bartłomiej Macieja.

-Avrukh has published several books, including The Classical Slav.

 He cites Garry Kasparov as his favourite player of all time "for his powerful style and killer instinct."